 - Those whose business has been fully or partially suspended during any calendar quarter due to orders from a governmental authority due to COVID-19, or

-- Those that have experienced a significant decline in gross receipt during the calendar quarter.
+- Those that have experienced a significant decline in gross receipts during the calendar quarter.

 - Self-employed individuals to the extent they have employees and tax exempt organizations are eligible for the credit.